zenml-io/zenml/docs/book/component-gallery/orchestrators/airflow.md

 export no_proxy=*
 ```

-3. Run `airflow standalone` to initialise the database, make a user, and start
+3. Run `airflow standalone` to initialise the database, create a user, and start
 all components for you.

 {% endhint %}